microsoft/playwright/docs/src/selectors.md

 ### CSS selector list

 Comma separated list of CSS selectors will match all elements that can be selected by one of the selectors in that list.
-This is useful for writing large selectors in a more compact form.

 ```js
 // Clicks a <button> that has either a "Log in" or "Sign in" text.